• Japanese

 (share of renewable energy)

-The Group, whose main operating companies are the retailers Daimaru Matsuzakaya Department Store and PARCO, generates more than 90% of its Scope 1 and 2 emissions from those stores, and approximately 80% of these emissions are associated with the use of electricity.
+The Group, whose main operating companies are the retailers Daimaru Matsuzakaya Department Stores and PARCO, generates more than 90% of its Scope 1 and 2 emissions from those stores, and approximately 80% of these emissions are associated with the use of electricity.
 Therefore, we recognize the need to save energy, improve energy efficiency, and switch to renewable energy sources for the electricity used in our stores.

 Stores in the Kansai and Kanto regions are gradually switching to renewable energy.
 This began with Daimaru Shinsaibashi, which opened in 2019 and operates on 100% renewable energy.
 As a result, the ratio of renewable energy in FY2022 was 33.6%, and Scope 1 and 2 emissions were 43.5% lower than in FY2017, the base year.